Propagation effects of Lorentz violation in gravitational waves: Polarization structure of Lorentz--violating gravitational waves

 Notice that, when combined with the tracelessness condition $\varepsilon^\mu{}_\mu=0$, these constraints restrict the polarization tensor to components that lie entirely within the spatial subspace and are orthogonal to the direction of propagation.
 As a result, only transverse spatial elements survive.
 Adopting the conventional linear polarization basis, the tensor structure can then be written as

 The quantities $\varepsilon_{11}$ and $\varepsilon_{12}$ parametrize the two independent degrees of freedom associated with the transverse traceless tensor sector.
-When CPT--odd Lorentz--violating operators with mass dimension $d>4$ are present, these amplitudes cease to remain fixed during propagation.
-Instead, a relative phase develops between them, causing the polarization state to evolve dynamically.
+When CPT--odd Lorentz--violating operators with mass dimension $d>4$ are present, {the linear $(+,\times)$ basis no longer diagonalizes the propagation}.
+Instead, a relative phase develops {between the two helicity states}, causing the polarization state to evolve dynamically.
 This effect manifests as a continuous rotation within the $(+,\times)$ polarization basis as the gravitational wave travels through spacetime.

 When Lorentz--violating operators of mass dimension $d=5$ are present, in particular those controlled by the CPT--odd coefficient $\mathring{k}^{(5)}_{(V)}$, the structure of the polarization tensor itself remains transverse and traceless, but the physical propagation eigenstates are no longer given by the linear $(+,\times)$ modes.
 In other words, the modified dispersion relation,